 It was time for a weekend away in Scotland and our destination was Loch Lomond.
 The accommodation choice was The Inn On Loch Lomond, situated half way along its shores around 3 miles north of the village of Luss at Inverbeg.
-I have been looking forward to spending a couple of days adventure around here for such a long time.
+I have been looking forward to spending a couple of days adventure around here, including kayaking, for such a long time.
 Now was the time indeed.

 As some of you will know, the drive up to here is wonderful in itself.
 Up past Glasgow and Dumbarton and onto the A82 that runs right by the loch.
 The hills and mountains start to rise higher beside you, whilst Loch lomond itself stretches out in front and beside you.
 Full of the fairy-tale atmosphere that the area is known for.